Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-CN/build-tools-index.md

 The following tools help you extract and structure data from a Substrate node.

 - [Polkascan PRE Harvester](https://github.com/polkascan/polkascan-pre-harvester) ([matching explorer for harvested data](https://github.com/polkascan/polkascan-pre-explorer-gui)) - Transforms raw blockchain data into relational data.
-- [Parity's Substrate Archive](https://github.com/axia-tech/substrate-archive) - Can be run alongside a Substrate node to archive all blocks, state, and extrinsic data into PostgreSQL database.
+- [Axia's Substrate Archive](https://github.com/axia-tech/substrate-archive) - Can be run alongside a Substrate node to archive all blocks, state, and extrinsic data into PostgreSQL database.
 - [Hydra: GraphQL Builder](https://github.com/Joystream/joystream/tree/query_node/query-node) - Generate a GraphQL database from a Substrate chain's data.
 - [Polka-store](https://github.com/TheGoldenEye/polka-store) - A tool which scans a Substrate chain and stores balance-relevant transactions in an SQLite database.
 - [Substrate-graph](https://github.com/playzero/substrate-graph) - A compact indexer for Substrate based nodes providing a GraphQL interface.